tshaddix/webext-redux-examples/README.md

-# react-chrome-redux-examples
+# webext-redux-examples
-Examples using react-chrome-redux from [SoCal ReactJS meetup](https://www.youtube.com/watch?v=k88OIWJENgE).
+Examples using webext-redux from [SoCal ReactJS meetup](https://www.youtube.com/watch?v=k88OIWJENgE).

 ## To Run An Example
 Clone or download this repo.